mattermost/docs/source/collaborate/keyboard-shortcuts.rst

 File uploads
 -------------

-The following keyboard shortcuts are supported in all `supported browsers </install/software-hardware-requirements.html#software-requirements>`__ and in the Mattermost desktop app.
+The following keyboard shortcuts are supported in all :ref:`supported browsers <install/software-hardware-requirements:software requirements>` and in the Mattermost desktop app.

 +-----------------------+--------------------+-----------------+
 | On Windows & Linux    | On Mac             | Description     |